immcantation/shazam/docs/vignettes/Shmulate-Vignette.md

 `shmulateSeq` generates random mutations in an input sequence.
 This sequence is provided by the user as a string, with the acceptable alphabet being `{A, T, G, C, N, .}`.
 Note that `-` is not accepted as part of the input sequence.
 If the input sequence has a non-triplet overhang at the end, it will be trimmed to the last codon.
 For example, `ATGCATGC` will be trimmed to `ATGCAT` before mutations are introduced.

-The total number of mutations to be introduced is user-specified.
+The total number or frequency of mutations to be introduced is user-specified via `numMutations` with `frequency` set to `FALSE` (default) or `TRUE` respectively.
+For `frequency=TRUE`, the number of mutations to be introduced is calculated as the length of the sequence multiplied by the specified mutation frequency and rounded down to the nearest whole number (`floor`).
 Mutations are not introduced to positions in the input sequence that contain `.` or `N`.

 Mutations are introduced iteratively using a targeting model.
 Targeting probabilities at each position are updated after each iteration.